10 British Podcasts You Should Be Listening To

 Brown Girls Do It Too

 Another common format in British podcasting is the weekly conversation, or as we call it, a good chinwag.
 One of the most popular examples of this style, The High Low, came to an end recently, but the gap is being filled by shows like Brown Girls Do It Too.
 Listening to an episode of BGDIT feels like going to the pub with your mates.
-Fun, carefree, littered with expletives.
-A production by the Asian Network, the episodes are raucous, exploring topics of sexuality for young Asian women with humor but without apology.
-Roya, Rubina, and Poppy aim to normalize conversation about sex and “wanking,” defying cultural expectations in effervescent, anecdote-filled romps.
+Fun, carefree, littered with expletives, the episodes are raucous, exploring topics of sexuality for young Asian women with humor but without apology.
+Poppy and Rubina aim to normalize conversation about sex and “wanking,” defying cultural expectations in effervescent, anecdote-filled romps.

 My Dad Wrote A Porno